 - No pricing is available online but you have three options: a free trial, the Growth plan, or Enterprise that includes business verification.

-Refinitiv World-Check Risk Intelligence is an award-winning data analytics company specializing in keeping a large financial data catalog, which it can leverage for KYC and AML.
-When you integrate their solution, you’ll get to choose the KYC model you need, including access to suggestions from 100s of analysts worldwide who rely on 600+ sanction and law enforcement watchlists.
+Refinitiv is an award-winning data analytics company specializing in keeping a large financial data catalog, which it can leverage for KYC and AML.
+When you integrate their solution, you’ll get to choose the KYC model you need, including access to suggestions from hundreds of analysts worldwide who rely on 600+ sanctions and law enforcement watchlists.
 This makes Refinitiv a complete solution for both KYC and AML, with a specific focus on investment banking and asset management.

 - AML and KYC tools: Companies in finance and banking need their customers to pass both KYC and AML checks.
 You can do both with Refinitiv.